Tristor/securemail.tristor.ro/server.md

 extension=intl.so
 ```

-Then in /etc/php5/fpm/pool.d/www.conf uncomment the following two lines
+Then in /etc/php5/fpm/pool.d/www.conf uncomment the following two lines (if they aren't already)
 ```
 listen.owner = www-data
 listen.group = www-data